Eren-Corn0712/DataStructureInC/README.md

 ```

 ## Queue
-The queue is implemented using a linked list, where each node contains a pointer to the data and a link to the next node.
+The queue uses a linked list, where each node contains a pointer to the data and a link to the next node.
 The Queue structure maintains pointers to the front and rear of the queue and keeps track of the size.

 ### Usage
 #### Creating a Queue